The long-term box office tracking has been released for Terminator: Dark Fate and it’s worse than anyone could have anticipated:

 Why the hell are Terminator movies getting jacked at the box office by comedies and animation?

-Those genres are — and have always been — counter-programming for action movies.
+Those genres are — and have always been — counter-programming to action movies.

 At least Rise Of The Machines had the common courtesy to get taken down by the one-two punch of Pirates Of The Caribbean and Bad Boys II.